JeffreyRiggle/my-site/content/blog/sona-all-the-db/index.md

 In this project I noticed a pattern.
 There was a deliberate effort to make this work in a way that allowed the end user to pick their desired technology.
 The way I see this now is a failed attempt to remove vendor lock in.

-To get a bit more concrete about this I supported 3 major databases Datastore, MySQL, and DynamoDB.
-This is a terrible straddle between relational and non-relational databases that I will come back to.
+To get a bit more concrete about this I supported three major databases Datastore, MySQL, and DynamoDB.
+This is a terrible straddle between relational and non-relational databases.
 If the stated goal was to avoid vendor lockin the usual culprit is the cloud vendor not the database vendor.
 Making the system work well on a single database like MySQL, Postgres or MongoDB would have achived the same goal without the consequences.

-### Relational vs Non-Relational
+### The pitfall of abstraction

 There is no shortage of documentation and blogs talking about the differences between relational and non-relational databases.
 However my experience in this project taught me something a bit different.
 While you can make either model work behind a single interface, one or both implementations will be inefficient.
 I don't think I respected that enough going into this.
 Abstraction is powerful tool, but it can also make you blind to mandatory inefficiencies inherited from it.
 These may be acceptable, but there is no such thing as a free abstraction.
 In my abstraction I wanted to support any type of query on any column.
 The net result was implementation misses in both implementations.